-Posts are also good for any content that has lots of individual entries that need to be organized around a common theme — using categories and tags.
+Posts are also suitable for any content that has lots of individual entries that need to be organized around a common theme — using categories and tags.
 For example, you may Post a music review that you wish to organize by genre.
 Create a category for each genre and then assign each of your reviews (Posts) to an appropriate category.

 When To Use A Page

 Pages work best for content that needs to be regularly accessed.
 Your most important Pages will be linked from the primary menu on your site.
-This is usually content that doesn’t change often — Pages like “About Us” and “Contact” are fairly constant.
+This is usually content that doesn’t change often — Pages like “About Us” and “Contact” are relatively constant.

 If you are building a more traditional business website as opposed to a blog, you will use Pages for most of your business content.